emlab-solutions/pyemaps/docs/index.md

 *__Bug Fixes__: Fixed runtime error in display functions on some system.

-### __0.4.3 Alpha__ Augusr 18th, 2022
+### __0.4.3 Alpha__ Augusr 19th, 2022 (upcoming)

 #### IMPROVEMENTS

 *__Installation Dependencies Removed__: CIF reader support for python 3.7 is now added.
-As result, __pyemaps__ installation no longer requires of MSVC build tool to build it from the source package and additional runtime install also removed.
+As result, __pyemaps__ installation no longer requires of MSVC build tool to build it from the source package and additional runtime installation requirement also removed.